Panda381/DispHSTX/Readme.txt

 ------------------------
 The DVI (HDMI) and VGA connectors are connected to the same processor pins, GPIO 12 to GPIO 19.
 The selection of pins 12 to 19 is determined by the processor and cannot be changed.
-In the driver configuration there are 2 options for the pin order for the DVI (HDMI) output, but any other pin order can be selected after editing the code.
+In the driver configuration there are 3 options for the pin order for the DVI (HDMI) output, but any other pin order can be selected after editing the code.
+It is recommended to use the default configuration 0 (see schematic diagram), which is based on the wiring of the popular Pico DVI socket.
 Similarly, it is possible to select any pin order for the VGA connector, but it is recommended to keep the order used in the schematic above to allow VGA signal output from the PIO controller, which requires keeping the pin order.

 The 400 and 800 ohm resistors used for the VGA output should be used within a 1% tolerance.
 If necessary, close values such as 390 and 820 ohms can be used,